huizhou68/HZ/content/research.md

 title: Research Projects
 ---

-My research interests are twofold.
-First, I am interested in social policy from a comparative perspective.
-I pay particular attention to how governments devise social policies to improve the wellbeing of their people in the context of changing global dynamics.
-In this regard, I have coauthored a book chapter on China's social policy development in the areas of healthcare, education, and social welfare through the lens of social equity.
-Besides, I am working on a project that looks at the pension policy in major OECD countries.
-It shows that advanced welfare states may have to balance between inclusiveness and generosity due to income inequality and partisan politics.

-Second, I pay much attention to Chinese politics.
-Broadly speaking, I am concerned about whether/how the state, which is essentially authoritarian, can be checked and constrained by formal institutions and/or mass attitudes.
-My recent publication on China's administrative litigations shows that, in spite of an attempt to increase the autonomy of judiciary at the subnational level, citizens and social organizations are at a disadvantage relative to the core state agents.
-My dissertation takes a different approach to the accountability issue.
-I look at how the state holds its agents accountable for a variety of technological disasters such as explosions, gas leaks and transportation accidents.

-Below is my published research, as well as some projects in progress.

 Peer-reviewed Journal Articles

 + Zhou, Hui, Junqiang Liu, Jiang He, and Jianxin Cheng.
 2021. “[**Conditional Justice: Evaluating the Judicial Centralization Reform in China.**](/2021_Conditional_Justice.pdf)” *Journal of Contemporary China* 30(129): 434–450.